feathersjs-ecosystem/feathers-swift/README.md

 Have an issue?
 Open an issue!
 Have an idea?
 Open a pull request!

+If you like the library, please :star: it!

 ### Further Help

 Feathers is extensively documented so please take a look at the source code if you have any questions about how something works.